-In the Dinner For A Dollar Facebook Group, we just wrapped up our first #FridgeCheck Challenge!
+Starting this Wednesday, May 6, in the Dinner For A Dollar Facebook Group, we’ll be launching our second annual #FridgeCheck Challenge!

-This was such a fun way to inspire our members to follow one of the core principles of the Dinner For A Dollar system – cutting down on food waste (and thus your food cost) by regularly checking for anything about to go bad in your fridge.
+This is such a fun way to inspire our group members to follow one of the core principles of the Dinner For A Dollar system – cutting down on food waste (and thus your food cost) by regularly checking for anything about to go bad in your fridge.

-Participating was simple.
-All group members had to do was check through their fridge for 2-3 minutes every 2-3 days, and find anything about to go bad.
-Then, they had to take a picture of the ingredient and how they transformed it so it could still be used!
+- All you have to do is check through your fridge for 2-3 minutes every 2-3 days, and find anything about to go bad.

 I used to be a HUGE waster of food, but now, for the most part, we have our waste very well controlled.

 I did 2 things to really help reduce our waste…

 - First of all, I sat down and looked at all the reasons that I was wasting food.
 This was really hard!
 I had to be honest with myself about my bad habits.
 And then, I worked at creating NEW food habits that led to less waste.
 This was a process and took some time.
 Changing habits takes time and intention!